Wider Access Programme 2019-2020: Guidance for Community Groups and Services

 The College will try to support start and end times to suit partner requests but timetabling constraints mean that it’s easiest if the start and end times of tutor-supported sessions were to be where possible between 09:00 and 12:15 and 13:00 and 16:15.

-- Understand the needs of the group you’re working with;
+- talk to and understand the needs of the group you’re working with;

-- Meet with a curriculum manager, community learning and development worker or the head of service and discuss the needs of the group you’re supporting; and
+- chat with Gary Harkins, the curriculum manager who supports the programme (email@example.com) or one of our CLD Workers to discuss the needs of the group you’re supporting; and

-- Complete the tutor request form and send to firstname.lastname@example.org or email@example.com
+- complete the request form and send to firstname.lastname@example.org

 The budget is limited so it’s best to apply as soon as you know the needs or likely needs of the group you’re working with.

-If you know your requirements for the entire year then it is advisable to submit applications right away for all three sessions (Aug – November, November – March, March – June) – but each block has to be agreed again based on evidence that the group is attending, learning, attaining and progressing.
+If you know your requirements for the entire year then it is advisable to submit requests right away for all three sessions (Aug – December, December – March, March – June) – but each block has to be agreed again based on evidence that the group is attending, learning, attaining and progressing.